 The way you define the kind of content you can edit inside each different administrative area passes through the concept of models, which are much like database tables.

 Each administrative area can specify a number of different models, and they represent blueprints upon which users will store the website content.
 For example, a site can define different models for articles, products, categories, and so on.

-You can create new models in the Admin area > Models section of your administrative area:
+You can create new models in the Settings > Models section of your project:

 Each model consists of a set of fields that you define.
 Fields can can be one of the following:

 Single-line string: Ideal for titles, headings, etc.

 Multiple-paragraph text: For simple Markdown, HTML or plain text.